 The landlord has 14 days to respond to the tenant’s subletting request.
 If the landlord does not respond within this timeframe, the tenant can assume that consent has been given.
 If the landlord refuses to give consent, they must provide valid reasons for the refusal.

-It’s important for both tenants and subtenants in B.C. to follow these procedures and ensure proper documentation to maintain transparency and comply with the law.
+Both tenants and subtenants in B.C. need to follow these procedures and ensure proper documentation to maintain transparency and comply with the law.

 Keep in mind that rental laws and regulations can change over time, so it’s a good idea to consult the Residential Tenancy Branch of British Columbia or a legal professional for the most up-to-date information regarding subletting in the province.